eip-home/eip-headers/draft-eip-headers-definitions.md

 The benefits of having EIP as a common header and framework to support multiple use cases will be discussed in this document.

-The EIP header could be carried in different ways inside the IPv6 Header.
+The EIP header could be carried in different ways inside the IPv6 Header:
-Likely at the end of the analysis/design phase one of the different mechanisms will be selected.
+1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header At the end of the analysis/design phase either only one of the different mechanisms will be selected or more than one will be specified, to be used depending on the scenario.
-For the time being for the purpose of the discussion we keep different alternatives open:
-1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for SRH

 # Benefits of a common EIP header for multiple use cases.

+There are reasons why it is beneficial to define a common EIP header that has multiple use cases.
+The EIP header will carry different EIP Information Elements that are defined to support the different use cases.

-1) The number of available Option Type in HBH header is limited, likewise the number of available TLVs in the Segment Routing Header (SRH) is limited.
-Defining multiple Option Types or SRH TLVs for multiple use case is not scalable and puts pressure on the allocation of codepoints.
+1) The number of available Option Types in HBH header is limited, likewise the number of available TLVs in the Segment Routing Header (SRH) is limited.
+Defining multiple Option Types or SRH TLVs for multiple use case is not scalable and puts pressure on the allocation of such codepoints.

-2) The definition and standardization of specific EIP Information Elements (TLVs in the EIP Option for HBH EH or sub-TLVs for SRH TLV) for the different use cases is much simpler.
+2) The definition and standardization of specific EIP Information Elements for the different use cases is much simpler, rather than requiring the definition of a new Option Type or SRH TLVs.

-3) Different use case will share the EIP Information Elements.
+3) Different use cases may share the EIP Information Elements.

 4) Efficient and Hardware Friendly mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.